dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0301.md

  ■ Note object to a string containing the object’s iD.
 From php 5.2 onward, the language no longer supports this magic, and any attempt to treat an object as a string now causes an error unless a method named __toString() is defined in the object’s class. i look at methods later in this chapter, and i cover __toString() in Chapter 4,「advanced Features.」

-16

-Chapter 3 ■ ObjeCt basiCs

 By passing the objects to var_dump(), I extract useful information including, after the hash sign, each

 object’s internal identifier.

-In order to make these objects more interesting, I can amend the ShopProduct class to support special

-data fields called properties.
+In order to make these objects more interesting, I can amend the ShopProduct class to support special data fields called properties.

-Setting Properties in a Class
+## 02. Setting Properties in a Class

 Classes can define special variables called properties.
 A property, also known as a member variable, holds data that can vary from object to object.
 So in the case of ShopProduct objects, you may wish to manipulate title and price fields, for example.